festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

 Imposing a particle flux
 --------------------------

-When a particle flux needs to be imposed on a boundary, use the :class:`festim.ParticleFlux` class.
+When a particle flux needs to be imposed on a boundary, use the :class:`festim.ParticleFluxBC` class.

 .. testcode:: BCs